bilibili/WebAV/doc-site/docs/guide/faq.en-US.md

 - WebCodecs API will be detected as incompatible.
 - The console will report the error: `Cannot read properties of undefined (reading 'getDirectory')`.

+The translation for your text is:

+### Does it support Vue or other UI frameworks?

+Yes, it does.

+WebAV is an audio-video processing library and is independent of any UI framework.
+The UI in the DEMO is developed using React, but if you're using another UI framework, just focus on the WebAV API.